-Club runs are led by registered leaders who ensure that the rules are adhered to and the ride is safe and well organised.
-However, it is the responsibility of all riders to assist the leader by adhering to these guidelines.
+Club runs are led by registered leaders.
+Any ride that does not have at least one registered leader, at the start or during, becomes an informal ride from that point on.
 The leader is the official representative of the club and his or her instructions should be obeyed.
 The ride will be led back to the environs of the starting point.
 Individual riders disperse at their convenience and the main leader may be substituted if it is inconvenient for him or her to return to this point.

 Riders must be considerate to all other road users and remain aware of the road traffic situation at all times.
 They should be aware that large groups of riders may present a frustrating barrier to motorists and should ride considerately enabling road traffic to pass with minimal delay.